 I’m wearing an overcoat that’s too long for me, the fabric flapping around my shins.
 Harris Tweed.
-The first thing I said when I was given the coat and tried it on (I’m always being given things, I rarely give) I said, “This coat is too long.
+The first thing I said when given the coat and tried it on (I’m always being given things, I rarely give) I said, “This coat is too long.
 I’ll have to have it hemmed.”
-So, for years on my list of things to do: Have Harris Tweed overcoat hemmed.
+So, for years on my list of things to do: Have Harris Tweed Overcoat Hemmed.

-It’s a long list, my to-do list.
+It’s a long list my to-do list.
 I’ve always been good at making lists.
-I like to see where it is I have to go, what needs doing.
+I like to see what needs doing, where it is I have to go.
 But the list only grows, it seems, longer.
 All talk I am.
 All list.
 I am my list.
 I am what I do not get done.

 Inside my head I do a lot of walking.
 I traffic in the past.
 It’s my specialty, trying to undo mistakes and make things right.
-Trying to turn disappointment into hope.
+Turn disappointment into hope.
 Rectify wrongs.
-To even the column of slights on the scorecard of life.
+Even the column of slights on the scorecard of life.
 Re-woo a lover who slipped through my fingers.
 Bring back friends from the dead.
-Inside my head, I do not let them lie.
+Inside my head I do not let then lie.
 They are not sleeping dogs.
 Can’t go to an animal shelter or a pet store and pick out new ones.
-But I can’t get started with that because I am walking down the street..
+But I can’t get started with that because I am walking down the street……

-I step forward, my arms stretched out to catch him.
+I step forward my arms stretched out to catch him.
 “No!”
 I yell as I reach toward the mass of flesh that Earth calls to her.
-His body eclipses the sun and his shadow blocks the light from my eyes.
+His body eclipses the sun and for a moment his shadow blocks the light from my eyes.

-“Dad!
-(He is now my own father,) falling into unconsciousness, his guts full of tumors; malignant, inoperable; morphine easing him into death.
-My farmer father, smelling of cattle, wet soil and brandy.
+“Dad!”
+(He is now my own father,) falling into unconsciousness, his gut full of tumors; malignant, inoperable; morphine easing him into death.
+My farmer father, smelling of cattle, wet soil, and brandy.
 War-frozen foxhole feet.
 With words I try to pull him back, to keep him longer in this world, hoping he’ll finally tell me he loves me.

-The screams of the falling man brings me back to the winter morning.
-“Oh, God, please!”
-(I implore the silent and indifferent deity.)
-I strain to catch the old man’s plunging bulk, my outstretched arms ready to be his salvation.
+The screams of the falling man bring me back to the winter morning.
+“Oh, God please!”
+(I implore a silent and indifferent deity.)
+I strain to catch the old man’s plunging bulk; my outstretched arms ready to be his salvation.
 Almost!
 I feel his rough workman’s jacket brushing my fingertips before he lands at my feet, the hard concrete yielding not to flesh and bone.
 Thud: his head.
 Thud, thud: his body, cracking, breaking.
 The whoosh of air forced from his lungs.

 I am now over him, shadowing his ruined body.
 Gurgling of vomit and blood in his throat.
-Eyes open wide, wildly looking into and past me.
-Smell of shit.
+Wild eyes look into and past me.
+Smell of feces.
 “God, please help!”
-(But God still answers not).
+(But God still answers not.)
 I take off my too-long overcoat and put it over him.
 “Can you hear me?”